 The role of a block producer in Mina is to achieve consensus and provide security to the blockchain.
-The block producer is responsible for creating new blocks, which include recent transactions broadcast on the network and a blockchain proof that proves the current state of the chain is valid.
+The block producer is responsible for creating new blocks that include recent transactions broadcast on the network and a blockchain proof that proves the current state of the chain is valid.

-In return for staking funds and generating the required blockchain proofs, blocks produced and included in the canonical chain are rewarded in the form of a coinbase and transaction fees, less any fees paid to purchase required transaction snark work.
+In return for staking funds and generating the required blockchain proofs, blocks that are produced and included in the canonical chain are rewarded in the form of a coinbase and transaction fees, less any fees paid to purchase required transaction SNARK work.

-To produce a block successfully, a block producer must have the current state of the blockchain.
-Additionally, they must have enough available compute to produce a blockchain SNARK within the slot time and be connected to peers to broadcast the generated block within an acceptable delay as defined by the network consensus parameters.
+To successfully produce a block, a block producer must have the current state of the blockchain.
+A block producer must have enough available compute to produce a blockchain SNARK within the slot time and be connected to peers to broadcast the generated block within an acceptable delay as defined by the network consensus parameters.

 The opportunity to produce a block for a slot is determined by a verifiable random function (VRF).
-This function can be thought of as a lottery.
-Each block producer independently runs this VRF for each slot, and if they get an output greater than a threshold proportional to the producer's stake, they have the chance to produce a block at the designated slot.
+Think of this function as a lottery.
+Each block producer independently runs this VRF for each slot and if the output is greater than a threshold proportional to the producer's stake, they have the chance to produce a block at the designated slot.

-This process is secret, in that only the private key holder can determine the VRF output, and hence only they know when they are to produce a block.
-This aids security as it is impossible for an adversary to target a known block producer at a certain slot, e.g., by a denial of service or targeted attack.
-As a result, it also means that multiple producers can be selected for the same slot.
-If multiple producers produce a valid block for the same slot, this will produce a short-range fork where the consensus rules will select the longest chain.
+This process is secret so that only the private key holder can determine the VRF output and only they know when they are to produce a block.
+This selection process aids security as it is impossible for an adversary to target a known block producer at a certain slot, e.g., by a denial of service or targeted attack.
+As a result, multiple producers can be selected for the same slot.
+When multiple producers produce a valid block for the same slot, ta short-range fork is produced where the consensus rules select the longest chain.

-View the output of the VRF in the logs by looking for
+To view the output of the VRF in the logs, look for

 Checking VRF evaluations.